Episode 106: Dust-Up at the Diner [ft. Lauren Adams]

 C-53: Wow.
 Unbelievable.

-PLECK: Not in a weird sexual way!
+PLECK: Not like in a weird — not like in a sexual way!

 BORY: It did come out weird, yeah.
 That did come out weird.